-This module aims to help students achieve and demonstrate a critical understanding of major current issues in financial accounting and reporting.
+The aim of this module is help students achieve and demonstrate a critical understanding of major current issues in financial accounting and reporting.

-6. Evaluate the usefulness of accounting and financial information to a variety of stakeholders and society generally
+- Evaluate the usefulness of accounting and financial information to a variety of stakeholders and society.

 No additional information available.